This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Ok, so either time really does go by quickly, or I am getting older because can you believe it is back-to-school time already?!
 Summer goes by so quickly, and that’s partly due to how busy I am during the season.
 It just seems to fly by!
 During the summer, I always look forward to my sister and her family visiting.
-Living on the East Coast, I don’t get to see my nieces and nephew near enough so it is always such an exciting time to look forward to.
+Living on the East Coast, I don’t get to see my nieces and nephew nearly enough so it is always such an exciting time to look forward to.
 I was so excited to make a video with the girls this year!
 Kaidence is starting kindergarten, and I thought that showing her a simple lunch cookie would be perfect.
 These are a great way to get kids involved in the kitchen!

 These cookies freeze perfectly and stay fresh in an airtight container at room temperature, making them perfect for lunches.
 I hope you can gather the family together and make memories with these cookies.
 I had a blast with my nieces and hope all the kids returning to school have a great year!